About the CCAC

 The Canadian Council on Animal Care (CCAC) is the national peer-review organization responsible for setting, maintaining, and overseeing the implementation of high standards for animal ethics and care in science throughout Canada.

 Created in 1968, the CCAC is an independent, non-profit organization, acting in the interests of the Canadian people.
 More than 2,000 volunteer experts serving on 192 local animal care committees (ACCs) help fulfill CCAC’s mandate and deliver its programs in institutions across Canada.
 Also comprised of volunteer experts, the CCAC’s governing Board of Directors is nominated and elected by CCAC’s 22 member organizations, which reflect a wide range of interests, concerns and objectives surrounding animal-based science in Canada.

-The CCAC is an autonomous and independent body, created in 1968 to oversee the ethical use of animals in science in Canada.
-The CCAC is registered as a non-profit organization, and is financed primarily by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC), with additional contributions from federal science-based departments and agencies and private institutions participating in its programs.
-It is governed by a Council of representatives from 22 national organizations which are permanent member organizations and up to three limited term member organizations.
+The CCAC is financed primarily by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC), with additional contributions from federal science-based departments and agencies, as well annual program participation fees paid by CCAC-certified institutions participating in its programs.